 Everything was fine, until that fateful day.
 Well, I thought it was!
 I had a life, a plan, loving children and a caring partner.
 The next day I had lost it all, my children and my partner.
 I had lost my children because I was a gambler.

-That was over 18 months ago, my children are now 5, 3 and 22 months old and I get to see them for just an hour every month.
+That was over 18 months ago.
+My children are now 5, 3 and 22 months old, and as a result, I only get to see them for just an hour every month.

-I was a gambler, that fateful day I gambled again – and lost.
-Finally, after I had drowned my sorrows with a bottle of wine, I went home.
-My partner was not happy as I had only popped out for some provisions, 5 hours ago!
+I was a gambler and, on that fateful day, I was gambling again – and lost.
+After I had drowned my sorrows with a bottle of wine, I finally went home.
+My partner was not happy as I had only popped out for some provisions – 5 hours ago!

-A neighbour called the police and we were taken down the station.
-Social Services came and took the children into care.
-Because this was a one-off incident, the police did not press charges, however Social Services kept the children in care!
+A neighbour called the police and we were taken down to the police station.
+For this reason, Social Services came and took the children into care.
+Because this was a one-off incident, the police did not press charges and let us both go.
+However, Social Services kept my children!

-I never had a drink problem, I only drank to forget my losses.
-My children are now in foster care, possibly they might go up for adoption!
+I have never had a drinking problem.
+I only drank to forget my losses.
+My children are now in foster care.
+Possibly they might go up for adoption!

-Roll on 18 months: With the help of my counsellor, Nuno, I proved to the court that I had dealt with my gambling problem.
-However, although they agreed my gambling and drinking was no longer an issue, they decided against releasing the children back into my care and this was mainly down to the Psychologists report.
-She stated that, to stand a chance of gaining my children back, I would need to deal with my deep-rooted childhood issues.
-She was talking about, amongst other things, my relationship with my Father, and the bullying I suffered with at school.
+Roll on 18 months and, with the help of my counsellor, Nuno, I proved to the court that I had dealt with my gambling problem.
+With my gambling and drinking no longer an issue, however, they still decided against releasing the children back into my care.
+This was mainly down to the Psychologists report.
+She stated that to stand a chance of gaining my children returned, I would need to deal with my deep-rooted childhood issues.
+She was talking about, amongst other things, my relationship with my Father and the bullying I suffered at school.

-I contacted the Counsellor who had helped me with my gambling addiction, and asked if I could come out to his Gambling Retreat in Portugal. www.Lifebeyondthehorizon.com He said, coming out here, removing myself from my everyday distractions, would certainly be beneficial in tackling my issues.
+When I contacted Nuno, the Counsellor who had helped me with my gambling addiction, he immediately invited me to come out to his Gambling Retreat in Portugal.

 Send us an email, we would love to hear from you